desjarlais/Scintilla.NET/README.md

 ### Technical notes
 **Versions before v.5.3.1.1:**
 [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, 2019, and 2022](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) is required for the component to work, see [#16](https://github.com/desjarlais/Scintilla.NET/issues/16).

-### Related Projects
-- The [ScintillaNET-FindReplaceDialog](https://github.com/desjarlais/ScintillaNET-FindReplaceDialog) project for adding a Find/Replace dialog to ScintillaNET (thanks to @Stumpii)

 ## Background
 For more information about the history and background information, look at the wiki [here](https://github.com/desjarlais/Scintilla.NET/wiki/Scintilla.NET-History).